-In addition to A levels, eleven subjects are offered as Cambridge Pre-U qualifications.
-The Pre-U is an alternative to A levels, and is offered where we believe the course is superior to the A level.
+In addition to A levels, Mandarin Chinese is also offered as a Cambridge Pre-U qualification.
+The Pre-U is an alternative to A levels.

 Grades awarded at Pre-U are divided into three bands with three levels each.
 In descending order these are Distinction (D1, D2, D3), Merit (M1, M2, M3) and Pass (P1, P2, P3).